cu-applied-math/SciML-Class/Labs/README.md

 - Friday, Sep 27.
 Do [lab 5](lab05.md) on why we have both validation and testing sets
 - Friday, Oct 4.
 Do [lab 6](lab06.md) on (a) complexity analysis, and (b) optimization methods
 - Friday, Oct 11.
 Do [lab 7](lab07.md) on optimization methods available in `scipy.optimize`
+- Friday, Oct 18.
+Do [lab 8](lab08.md) on finding derivatives via the adjoint-state method

 ### Solutions
 Solutions are on the [`lab_solutions`](../../../tree/lab_solutions/Labs) branch of the repo